-John Iamarino was named the eighth commissioner of the Southern Conference on January 2, 2006.
+John Iamarino was named the eighth commissioner of the Southern Conference on Jan.
+2, 2006.
 Since then, Iamarino and his staff have emphasized strategies to better serve the membership and raise the profile of the conference.

-Most recently, Iamarino hired Atlanta-based Career Sports & Entertainment (CSE) as the league's marketing/media consultant.
 In the summer of 2011, the conference signed a multi-year agreement to have a minimum of 40 live events carried exclusively on ESPN3, including extended coverage of the men’s and women’s basketball tournament and conference tournament championships in baseball, men’s and women’s soccer, volleyball and softball.
 A minimum eight-game football schedule serves as a cornerstone to the package.

 One of the most visible achievements during Iamarino’s tenure has been the creation of the Southern Conference Hall of Fame, whose inaugural class was enshrined on May 4, 2009.
 Among those who have been inducted are such sporting greats as Arnold Palmer, Jerry West, Sam Huff, Dick Groat, Frank Selvy, Rod Hundley and Lefty Driesell.

-He entered the field of intercollegiate athletics as Assistant Sports Information Director at Georgetown University in 1979 before moving on to become Sports Information Director at Jacksonville University.
+He entered the field of intercollegiate athletics as assistant sports information director at Georgetown University in 1979 before moving on to become sports information director at Jacksonville University.

 Iamarino has been actively involved in a number of NCAA committees.
 He most recently served as chair of the Playing Rules Oversight Panel (PROP).
 Previously, he was a member of the Baseball Rules Committee and the FCS Football Governance Committee and has served on several sub-committees of the Collegiate Commissioners Association (CCA).
 He is a member of the CCA’s working group studying enhancements to women’s basketball.